Here you will find a list of some of my personal favorite ideas and businesses related to sustainable living

 Find or create a community garden

 Calgary Horticultural Society - Join the community!
-Tons of resources and connections to be found
+Tons of resources and connections

 Calgary Gardening Facebook Group - this is huge, active, helpful, wonderful online community for gardeners of all abilities